|Atlanta Lecture Series in Combinatorics and Graph Theory to be held November 13-14, 2010|

 |Evans/Hall Speaker Announced!|

-The Department of Mathematics and Computer Science is pleased to announce the 15th annual Evans/Hall Lecture and Award Ceremony on Tuesday, April 28 from 4-5pm in E208, Mathematics and Science Center, with Reception following.
-Our speaker this year will be Jeff Brock of Brown University.
+The Department of Mathematics and Computer Science is pleased to announce the 16th annual Evans/Hall Lecture and Award Ceremony on Tuesday, April 27 from 4-5pm in E208, Mathematics and Science Center, with reception following.
+Our speaker this year will be Elizabeth Housworth of Indiana University.

 The Evans/Hall Lecture honors graduate and undergraduate students in the department and recognizes outstanding student accomplishments via the Trevor Evans Award, Deborah Jackson Award, Marshall Hall Award, and Departmental Awards.